English (ENG) Courses

 Credit: 1

-starting early in the second week of instruction.
+component, starting early in the second week of

-poetry and learning to read as writers.
-Usually
+generating poetry and learning to read as writers.

-a combination of an anthology and a book on the
+Usually a combination of an anthology and a book

 required texts.
 Besides generating assignments,